ianhellstrom/zoose/README.md

 # What is Zoose?

+> Jupyter is to Jupiter as Zoose is to Zeus.

 Zoose is a Docker container image for Jupyter notebooks pre-loaded with common Python packages as well as a Neo4j web server for graph analytics with Cypher.
-What Jupyter is to Jupiter, Zoose is to Zeus.
+Containerized notebooks with a standard set of packages make sharing and reproducing notebooks
+easier: no need for virtual environments and brittle configurations that break on Python upgrades.

 # What is included?